marsmint/Java-for-Android/README.md

-# Android development with Java
+# Android development with Kotlin
-Small but fun android apps to try developing with java.
+Small but fun android apps to developed using Kotlin to get started with android development.